NIVANorge/arctic_fate/README.md

-# arctic_fate
+# Arctic Fate

-Data exploration and analysis for the Arctic Fate project proposal
+Preliminary data exploration and analysis for the Arctic Fate project proposal.